 Shopping center investments are made for the long term.
 As such, it is necessary for investors to spend a significant amount of time thinking about the trends shaping the future of retail stores and how they may impact investment strategies.
 Here are 5 trends we are watching:

-- Omnichannel Sales: Successful retailers can no longer sell through a physical storefront alone.
-They need to sell through all channels available to them including the physical storefront, their own website, through third parties, and even through social media applications.
+Successful retailers can no longer sell through a physical storefront alone.
+They need to sell through all channels available to them, including the physical storefront, their own website, through third parties, and even through social media applications.

-- Omnichannel Delivery: The COVID 19 pandemic required many retailers to rethink the entire shopping experience.
-For the sake of convenience and safety, they now need to deliver their products through multiple channels as well.
-This includes options like in person pickup, curbside pickup, and home delivery.
-For many retailers this may mean taking some square feet away from the sales floor and converting it into distribution space.
+The COVID 19 pandemic required many retailers to rethink the entire shopping experience.
+For the sake of convenience and safety, retailers now need to deliver their products through multiple channels as well.
+This includes options like in-person pickup, curbside pickup, and home delivery.
+For many retailers, this may mean taking some square feet away from the sales floor and converting it into distribution space.

-- More Augmented Reality: Retailers are increasingly using augmented reality tools to improve the shopping experience.
-For example, home improvement stores can use them to allow a customer to visualize paint colors on the wall or clothiers could use them to allow customers to virtually try on their clothes.
+Retailers are increasingly using augmented reality tools to improve the shopping experience.
+For example, home improvement stores can use them to allow a customer to visualize paint colors on the wall, or clothiers could use them to allow customers to virtually try on their clothes.

-- Focus on Safety: One of the major changes that is expected to linger after the pandemic is over is an increased focus on safety and cleanliness.
-These protocols include things like hand sanitizing stations, one way aisles, partitions for cashiers, and buy online, pickup in store options.
+One of the major changes that is expected to linger after the pandemic is over is an increased focus on safety and cleanliness.
+These protocols include things like hand sanitizing stations, one way aisles, partitions for cashiers, and buy online or pickup in store options.

 Retailers who embrace these trends will build continued customer loyalty and stronger brands, both of which bode well for a shopping center’s investment performance.